 There are many different restaurants to try when in Calabria.
-You can start with an aperitif where you will be given different bite-size snacks such as zeppole with nduya (small fried savoury doughnuts with spicy Calabrian sauce), bruschetta and small slices of pizza with spicy salami.
+You can start with an aperitif which are different bite-size snacks such as zeppole with nduya (small fried savoury doughnuts with spicy Calabrian sauce), bruschetta and small slices of pizza with spicy salami.
 These are usually free when you order a drink.
 I usually order a crodino which is a non-alcoholic refreshing drink, perfect in the summer.

 The next best place is a trattoria, which is a no-frills restaurant, usually family run but you can be sure that everything there is home-made.
 Some places may use simple table cloths, napkins and cutlery in individual paper bags.
 These for me are the best places.
 There are plenty wherever you go in Calabria and very cheap.
-Life is relaxed in Calabria and they do not tend to hurry so keep that in mind when you are eating out.
+Life is relaxed in Calabria so they do not tend to hurry.
+Keep that in mind when you are eating out in Calabria.

-Service may be a little slow but this is completely normal.
+Service may be a little slow, but this is completely normal.
 Everything is almost home-made and takes a little longer than what you may be used to.
 This is the fun of going to Calabrian restaurants.
-Nothing is done in a hurry.
+They don’t do anything in a hurry.
 There is a cover charge for service and bread.
 It is not compulsory to tip but very much appreciated.
 You can also decide on how much to tip.